On the diagonal of quartic hypersurfaces and $(2,3)$-complete intersection $n$-folds: The very general degree hypersurface

 \section{The very general degree $d\geq 4$ hypersurface}

-It is conjectured that smooth quartic hypersurfaces are not stably rational in all dimensions $n>0$ (see for example \cite[\S 5.1]{NicaiseOttem2022}).
+It is conjectured that smooth quartic hypersurfaces of dimension $n>0$ are not stably rational for all $n>0$ (see for example \cite[\S 5.1]{NicaiseOttem2022}).
 For $n=1,2$ this is well-known.
-For $n=3,4,5$ the weaker statement is known that a very general quartic hypersurface is not stably rational (and indeed, does not have a decomposition of the diagonal) by \cite{CTP2016, Totaro2016,NicaiseOttem2022,PavicSchreieder2023} respectively - the cases of smooth quartic hypersurfaces defined over algebraic extensions of the prime field being open.
-With the classical exception of $n=2$, the same has been conjectured for cubic hypersurfaces of dimension $n$.
-The latter conjecture has proven to be harder than the first.
-It is only known by the recent work \cite{EFS2025} that a $3$-dimensional cubic does not have a decomposition of the diagonal.
+For $n=3,4,5$ the weaker statement is known that a very general quartic hypersurface is not stably rational (and indeed, does not have a decomposition of the diagonal) by \cite{CTP2016, Totaro2016,NicaiseOttem2022,PavicSchreieder2023} resp..
+With the classical exception of $n=2$, it has been conjectured that a very general cubic hypersurface of dimension $n$ is not stably rational \cite[Problem 1.3]{BohningGarrel2020}.
+Progress towards the latter conjecture has been slower.
+It is only known by the recent work \cite{EFS2025} that a very general cubic threefold does not admit a decomposition of the diagonal.
 In dimension $4$ only the non-rationality is known by the recent work \cite{KKPY2025}.
-The following result by Nicaise--Ottem makes a connection between the two conjectures. \begin{theorem} \cite[Theorem 4.4]{NicaiseOttem2022} Let $k=\bb C$ and $n$ an integer.
+The following result by Nicaise--Ottem makes a connection between the two conjectures. \begin{theorem} \cite[Thm.
+4.4]{NicaiseOttem2022} Let $k=\bb C$ and $n$ an integer.
 Assume that a very general cubic hypersurface in $\bb P^{n+1}_k$ is not stably rational.
-Then for any $d\geq 4$ a very general hypersurface of degree $d$ in $\bb P^{n+2}_k$ is not stably rational. \end{theorem} \begin{proof} We recall the proof for $d=4$.
-Let $R$ be the valuation ring of the field $K=\bigcup_{n>0}k((t^{1/n}))$ of Puiseux series over $k$.
-Let $c,h\in k[x_0,...,x_{n+2}]$ be very general polynomials of degree three and four.
-The family has toric singularities \cite[Example 2.3]{NicaiseOttem2022}.
-The generic fiber $\cal X_K$ is a quartic hypersurface in $\bb P^{n+2}_k$, the special fiber $\cal X_k$ has two irreducible components
+Then for any $d\geq 4$ a very general hypersurface of degree $d$ in $\bb P^{n+2}_k$ is not stably rational. \end{theorem}